Alabama A&M Bulldogs football

-The Alabama A&M Bulldogs are the college football team representing the Alabama Agricultural and Mechanical University.
+The Alabama A&M Bulldogs are the college football team representing the Alabama A&M University.
 They play in the NCAA Division I Football Championship Subdivision (FCS) as a member of the Southwestern Athletic Conference.

 Rivalries

 Alabama State

 The Alabama State Hornets are A&M's arch-rival as the teams play annually in the Magic City Classic on the last Saturday in October at Birmingham's Historic Legion Field.
 A&M and State first played each other in 1924, though the annual classic began November 9, 1940 in Birmingham.
 The game has grown at Legion Field, a neutral site roughly halfway between the two campuses.
 The schools competed from 1947 to 1975 in the Southern Intercollegiate Athletic Conference.
 The rivalry has intensified since A&M joined State as a member of the Southwestern Athletic Conference in 1999, with the two teams regularly in contention for the Eastern Division Crown.
 A&M leads the overall series 44–40–3 and holds a 44–34–3 edge over State in Birmingham.
 A&M holds a 16–7 advantage as SWAC opponents, with one of State's wins vacated due to NCAA violations.
 State won the first eight contests, holding the longest streak in the series.
 A&M longest win streak is seven from 1960 to 1966 coinciding with the arrival of Coach Louis Crews.